richonguzman/LoRa_APRS_iGate/README.md

 - Sending events to remote syslog server.
 - OTA update capability (for Firmware and Filesystem).
 - RX first, TX will only be done if there is no traffic on the frequency.
-- automatic update of the Lora symbol at APRS-IS, black "L" for pure RX, red "L" for TX capability and green "L" for digipeater.
+- automatic update of the Lora symbol at APRS-IS, black "L" for pure RX, red "L" for TX capability, green star "L" for digipeater and blue round "L" for WX iGate.
 - support for multiple WLAN with corresponding coordinates.
+- support for BME280 sensors, sending to WX data to APRS-IS.

 and more will come:
 - Web-UI
-- support for BME280 sensors, sending to APRS-IS
 - ...

 __________________________________________